Pisa Centrale railway station: Station

 The passenger station building is large and offers numerous services such as domestic and international ticketing, waiting room, baggage storage, three bars, pizzerias, fast food, cafeterias, three newsagents, tobacconist, pharmacy and other shops.
 Inside the station there are 16 platforms equipped with elevators and connected by two subways.
 Other tracks are used for storing unused carriages.
 Since December 2008 the station has been equipped with a computerised control centre to control the movement of rail traffic.

 Passengers and services

 The station is used by approximately 15 million passenger movements, both tourists and commuters.
 Trains of all types stop at the station, including Inter-city, Frecciargento and Frecciabianca.
 The main destinations are Florence, Genoa, Rome, Naples, Livorno, Lucca, La Spezia and Turin.

 Interchange

-People mover to Pisa Airport, coaches to Collesalvetti, Cecina, Florence, Reggio Calabria and urban bus lines operate from the front of the station. the main interurban bus station is also located nearby.
+The Pisa Mover to Pisa Airport, coaches to Collesalvetti, Cecina, Florence, Reggio Calabria and urban bus lines operate from the front of the station. the main interurban bus station is also located nearby.